-We create Profiles for each of these Profile Classes by randomly selecting sites and installing half-hourly meters at these sites.
-This data is seen as representative of all meters in this Profile Class.
+We create Profiles for each of these Profile Classes by randomly selecting sites and installing half-hourly meters at these sites or get half-hourly consumption data direct from Suppliers.
+These samples are designed to provide profiles that are representative of all meters in this Profile Class.

 - Profile Class 1 – Domestic Unrestricted Customers